echogarden-project/echogarden/docs/Options.md

 * `whisper.topCandidateCount`: the number of top candidate tokens to consider.
 Defaults to `5`
 * `whisper.punctuationThreshold`: the minimal probability for a punctuation token, included in the top candidates, to be chosen unconditionally.
 A lower threshold encourages the model to output more punctuation symbols.
 Defaults to `0.2`
 * `whisper.autoPromptParts`: use previous part's recognized text as prompt for the next part.
 Disabling this may help to prevent repetition carrying over between parts, in some cases.
 Defaults to `true`
-* `whisper.maxTokensPerPart`: maximum number of tokens to decode for each 30 second audio part.
+* `whisper.maxTokensPerPart`: maximum number of tokens to decode for each audio part.
 Defaults to `250`
-* `whisper.suppressRepetition`: attempt to suppress decoding repeating token patterns.
+* `whisper.suppressRepetition`: attempt to suppress decoding of repeating token patterns.
 Defaults to `true`
-* `whisper.decodeTimestampTokens`: enable/disable decoding of timestamp tokens, since more accurate timing is already extracted via cross-attention weight alignment.
-For unclear reasons, setting to `false` can significantly reduce the occurrence of hallucinations and token repetition loops, and increases word timestamp accuracy.
+* `whisper.decodeTimestampTokens`: enable/disable decoding of timestamp tokens.
+Setting to `false` can reduce the occurrence of hallucinations and token repetition loops, possibly due to the overall reduction in the number of tokens decoded.
+This has no impact on the accuracy of timestamps, since they are derived independently using cross-attention weights.
 However, there are cases where this can cause the model to end a part prematurely, especially in singing and less speech-like voice segments, or when there are multiple speakers.
 Defaults to `true`
+* `whisper.encoderProvider`: identifier for the ONNX execution provider to use with the encoder model.
+Can be `cpu` or `dml` ([DirectML](https://microsoft.github.io/DirectML/)-based GPU acceleration - Windows only).
+In general, GPU-based encoding should be significantly faster.
+Defaults to `cpu`, or `dml` if available
+* `whisper.decoderProvider`: identifier for the ONNX execution provider to use with the decoder model.
+Can be `cpu` or `dml` (Windows only).
+Using GPU acceleration for the decoder may be faster than CPU, especially for larger models, but that depends on your particular combination of CPU and GPU.
+Defaults to `cpu`
 * `whisper.seed`: provide a custom random seed for token selection when temperature is greater than 0.
 Uses a constant seed by default to ensure reproducibility

 **Whisper.cpp**: